Chat in an open channel

 Start an activity

-intent to move from one activity to
+intent which transitions you from the current activity to

-OpenChannelActivity as shown below:
+OpenChannelActivity as shown in the example below.

 Create a fragment